kevin931/poetic/README.md

   - LFS support for GitHub.

 ## Future Update Roadmap:
-#### Short term updates:
 - Support poetic meter
-- Functionalities for parsing text in files or in batch

-#### Long term updates:
-- PyPI Package
-- Better distribution support
+- Support for other and custom Keras models
+- More tests and dedicated documentation

 ## Collaboration
-Collaborations welcomed for bug fixing, general improvements, future roadmap implementations, etc. You get the point: this is an open source project.
+Collaborations welcomed for bug fixing, general improvements, future roadmap implementations, etc. You get the point: help, fork, or whatever you want.

 ## License